Supplemental Employment for Graduate Assistants

 End of GA Contract

-- A student employed as a graduate assistant may work additional on-campus hours as a regular student employee provided permission is granted by both the department supervising the assistantship (faculty mentor) and the Graduate School.
+- A student employed as a graduate assistant may work additional on-campus hours as a regular student employee provided permission is obtained through appropriate channels using the Additional Employment Form for GA's.

 - If the position for which they are applying is a “regular” student job, it is necessary to post the position and go through the regular referral process in addition to obtaining additional approval from the Graduate office.